TyshchenkoRoma/Microservices_25/README.md

 -Gateway service: all call to service from user pass through it (calls between services don’t use gateway)

--Registry service: reg istering services.
+-Registry service: registering services.

 3 Use Openfeign for calls between services.
+DONE!
 4 Use resilience4j for protecting inter-component REST calls from the product application.
 The fallback behavior is supposed to result in ‘503 service unavailable’ in case of unavailability of any dependant services.
 Use synthetic delays (sleep time) in the inventory and catalog applications to increase response latency.